 The 165-foot Tower was designed in 1927 and completed in 1929.
 At various times the Tower has housed a welcome center, post office, credit union, the Unity Radio and Television Department, and displays of Unity Farm products.

 In 2011 Unity pledged to restore the Tower and received a generous $3 million gift to fund the first phase of exterior and structural repairs.
-Additional donations provided funding for the full restoration of the Tower, now home to Awaken Whole Life Center.
+Additional donations provided funding for the full restoration of the Tower.